TerryAckee/TonDigitStream/README.md

 [02:19] - Zero-Day Analysis: Initial exposure to the peer logic structure.
-Demonstrating the ability to [identify and understand and the PEER "foreign" code variables and array organizations on the fly to make immediate deployment intergrations.]
+Recording my ability to [identify and understand and the PEER "foreign" code variables and array organizations on the fly to make immediate deployment intergrations.] in real time